health-knowledge/Health-Research-Summaries/acne/treatments/Topical hemp seed extract for acne (CBD, CANNABIDIOL).md

 ---

 Ali, A., & Akhtar, N. (2015).
 The safety and efficacy of 3% Cannabis seeds extract cream for reduction of human cheek skin sebum and erythema content.
 Pakistan journal of pharmaceutical sciences, 28(4), 1389–1395.

+---

+## Topical CBD in 9 women, no control - improvement of visible pores
+> Results: Global improvement across all 13 domains was observed, with the greatest mean differences for visible pores (2.0; 95% CI, 1.5-2.5), dehydration (2.0; 95% CI, 1.4-2.6), surface roughness (1.8; 95% CI, 1.2-2.4), static wrinkles (1.8; 95% CI, 1.1-2.5), and dynamic wrinkles (1.6; 95% CI, 0.8-2.3).
+Patient satisfaction (100%) and willingness to recommend the product to others (90%) were high, and tolerability of CR-Topical was excellent.

+Few, Julius, et al. "A single-center study evaluating the effects of a novel retinol and cannabidiol combination topical on facial skin."
+Aesthetic Surgery Journal Open Forum.
+Vol. 4.
+US: Oxford University Press, 2022.